-DOD policy is to coordinate with the international partner to potentially support all systems sold through FMS for as long as the international partner chooses to operate the system.
-For the international partner, the DOD decision to curtail or end operations of a given system may impact support.
-Many examples exist where the DOD currently supports systems operated by international partners that the DOD no longer actively retains in its inventory, such as the F-5 and the F-4 aircraft.
+DoD policy is to coordinate with the FMS Customer to potentially support all systems sold through FMS for as long as the FMS customer chooses to operate the system.
+For the FMS customer, the DoD decision to curtail or end operations of a given system may impact support.
+Many examples exist where the DoD currently supports systems operated by FMS customers that the DoD no longer actively retains in its inventory, such as the F-5 and the F-4 aircraft.
 In these situations, components of the system may transition from being standard to nonstandard items.
 SAMM C6.4.7 states the MILDEPs should notify foreign users of weapon systems soon to become obsolete to the USG.
-Foreign users should, then have a minimum of two years to place a final order for secondary support items to sustain the system for the additional period the international partner plans to continue to operate the system.
+Foreign users should, then have a minimum of two years to place a final order for secondary support items to sustain the system for the additional period the foreign purchaser plans to continue to operate the system.

-Nonstandard requirements are, by definition, items not actively managed in the DOD supply system for U.S. forces.
-Nonstandard FMS requirements have historically been difficult to support, due to the fact that no supporting management or acquisition infrastructure exists within the DOD.
-Since no ICP activity manages or purchases these items for the DOD, MILDEPs typically contract with commercial buying services (CBS) to procure most nonstandard items in lieu of the DOD directly contracting for nonstandard items.
+Nonstandard requirements are, by definition, items not actively managed in the DoD supply system for U.S. forces.
+Nonstandard FMS requirements have historically been difficult to support, due to the fact that no supporting management or acquisition infrastructure exists within the DoD.
+Since no ICP activity manages or purchases these items for the DoD, MILDEPs typically contract with commercial buying services (CBS) to procure most nonstandard items in lieu of the DoD directly contracting for nonstandard items.
 More information on CBS is presented in Chapter 10 of this textbook, "Logistics Support of Security Cooperation Materiel Transfers."